JoaoGuimaraes22/2020-Todo/README.md

 - Learn intermediate Linux / Unix;
 - ~~Use and customize Kubuntu~~;

-#### Build and deploy a full scalable web app with kubernetes, ASP.NET and/or Node.js, MySQL / MongoDB / (Firebase) database and a React front-end:
+#### Build and deploy a full scalable web app with kubernetes, ASP.NET and/or Node.js, MySQL / MongoDB database and a React front-end

 - A good one;

-#### Build a really nice workstation:
+#### Build a really nice workstation

-- https://nickcraver.com/desktop-build/, one day, I will have something like this, **IF I HAVE THE MONEY** and knowledge I guess;
+- <https://nickcraver.com/desktop-build/,> one day, I will have something like this, **IF I HAVE THE MONEY** and knowledge I guess;
 - Using part builder;

-### Side wishes -> not the focus:
+### Side wishes -> not the focus

 - ~~Integrate tensorflow into an augmented application using Unity3D~~;
 - React testing / other React hooks;